mongodb/mongo-java-driver/docs/reference/content/bson/codecs.md

 The [`BsonTypeClassMap`]({{< apiref "org/bson/codecs/BsonTypeClassMap" >}}) class simply maps each value in the `BsonType` enumeration to a Java class.
 It contains a sensible set of default mappings that can easily be changed by passing an a `Map<BsonType, Class<?>>` instance to the constructor with any replacement mappings to apply.
-Consider the case where an application wants to decode all BSON DateTime values to a Java 8 `Instant` instead of the default `Date`:
+Consider the case where an application wants to decode all BSON DateTime values to an `Instant` instead of the default `Date`:

 ```java
 Map<BsonType, Class<?>> replacements = new HashMap<BsonType, Class<?>>();